 Phytoextraction and phytovolatilization are technologies that remove contaminants from environmental media.
 Contaminant destruction can be accomplished using rhizodegradation and phytodegradation.
 These remediation mechanisms can be combined with containment.
 Phytoremediation applications for removal or destruction include groundcovers, tree stands for remediating deeper soil and groundwater, constructed treatment wetlands, and riparian buffers.

 Where reducing contaminant mobility is the primary objective, the main focus should be on rain interception and/or groundwater uptake and the evapotranspiration from both processes.
 Contaminant solubility and availability must be considered as well.
 Hydraulic barriers and vegetated caps and covers can be used simply to control and contain contaminants.
 Phytotechnology applications that combine containment with remediation can include covers that stabilize soil and phytoremediate contaminants, tree stands that create both a hydraulic barrier while remediating impacted soil and groundwater, constructed wetland treatment systems, and riparian buffers (ITRC 2009).
-Detailed information on vegetated covers is available on the CLU-IN pages for Store and Release Covers.
+Detailed information on vegetated covers is available on the CLU-IN pages for Evapotranspiration Covers.

 The Case Study Databases section below identifies searchable databases that contain case studies for a wide range of phytotechnology applications.
 The rest of the case study resources are grouped by contaminant type.